thaliaarchi/omniwsa/docs/dialects/burghard.md

 rest ::= …
 ```

-Then, it is split into lines.
-Here, strings may not contain LF, unlike the
+Then, it is split into lines separated by LF.
+Here, strings may not contain LF,
-previous step, so such strings count as unterminated.
+unlike the previous step, so such strings count as unterminated.
+CRLF and CR
+do not count as line terminators.

 Lines are split into word and string tokens.
 Space is required between two
 words, but not around strings. `{-`, `-}`, `;`, and `--` cannot occur within a